 Creating a fun & sustainable trails system for Chaffee County

-Trails are a lifeline to the outdoors in Chaffee County, providing positive experiences for residents and visitors alike via more than 400 miles of established trails for hikers, trail runners, bikers and motorized users.
-Access to this wide spectrum of recreational opportunities is at the heart of the county’s quality of life and economy.
+Trails are a lifeline to the outdoors in Chaffee County, providing positive experiences for residents and visitors alike.
+The system is at the heart of our quality of life and economy, as trails provide access to the natural beauty we all love.

-Developing the Trails System & Conservation Plan presents an opportunity to consider our full system of trails, to thoughtfully design a system for residents and visitors that can be exceptional and sustainable for this and future generations
+Developing the Trails System & Conservation Plan presents an opportunity to consider how to enhance natural resources — healthy forests, thriving wildlife, clean water and vibrant landscapes — as we design an exceptional and sustainable trails system for this and future generations.

 Get Connected